curl/everything-curl/sourcecode-contributing.md

 documentation, graphics or web site contents, but the general rules apply equally to that.

-If you're fixing a problem you have or a problem that others are reporting, we will be thrilled to receive your fix and merge it as soon as possible!
+If you are fixing a problem you have or a problem that others are reporting, we will be thrilled to receive your fix and merge it as soon as possible!

 ### What not to add